thejoshwolfe/node-keese/readme.md

 Generator for well-ordered values, appropriate for use as sort keys.

-Given any two values, keese can generate a value between them.
+keese can always generate a bigger value, a smaller value, and a value between two other values.
-This would be trivial with numbers (`middle = (low + high) / 2`), except that numbers eventually run out of precision in JavaScript.
+This is trivial using numbers with `x+1`, `x-1`, and `(x+y)/2` respectively.
-Instead of using `Number`, keese effectively encodes arbitrary-precision floating-point numbers into strings.
+However, numbers have limited precision in JavaScript (see below), so instead keese uses strings.

-The values are comparable with the builtin operators (such as `<`), but most everything else about the string is unspecified.
+The string values are comparable with the builtin comparison operators (such as `<`), and keese can *always* generate a new value that satisfies the constraints (limited only by system resources).

 ```js
 var keese = require('keese');